 I was first introduced to Pam’s work when I came across her book, E-Squared: Nine Do-It-Yourself Energy Experiments That Prove Your Thoughts Create Your Reality.
 An international bestseller, her book was a light in the wilderness of limited thinking to me.
-I was so brainwashed by the cultural paradigm of how life is supposed to work it seemed unrealistic to believe that my inner longings could come true.
-The fun experiments in her book helped open my mind to the possibility that God had my back.
-I learned the way to be certain you’re aligned with that benevolent being is when you feel joy.
+I was so brainwashed by the cultural paradigm of how life is supposed to work it that seemed unrealistic to believe that my dreams could come true.
+The fun experiments in her book helped open my mind to the possibility that a higher power has my back.
+I learned the way to be certain you’re aligned with that benevolent being is by how you feel.
 According to Pam, following your bliss is the quickest way for your gifts to find their place on the planet.

 Pam didn’t always have such an enlightened outlook.
 She grew up being her own worst enemy because of an offhand remark her dad made after she was born, “She is the ugliest baby I’ve ever seen.”
 The metal forceps that aided Pam’s delivery temporarily flattened her nose.
 She took her dad’s declaration to heart and spent a good portion of her youth trying to fix her looks.
 She’d feel like she got one area in that department under control, and then something else would surface that needed an overhaul.

 By the time Pam hit college, it occurred to her that her obsession to “fix” her looks, not how she looked, is what needed to be changed.
 In search of answers, she began pouring over self-help books.
 Absorbing those books eventually changed her thinking.
 Instead of looking for what needed fixing, she began appreciating what was right about herself.
 Pam began feeling so good about her assets that she swears her appearance began improving.
 Her skin cleared up.
 Even her eyesight went back to normal so she could lose those coke bottle glasses she used to need.